department-of-veterans-affairs/developer-portal-backend/cicd/README.md

 ## CICD scripts are included in the Docker image used for the Codebuild job: vasdvp/lighthouse-codebuild-dsva-fargate:latest
-- cicd/increment.sh
+- /usr/local/bin/increment.sh
   - smart incrementer for version numbers
-- tag_containers.py
+- /usr/local/bin/tag_containers.py
   - tags container <commitId> in ECR with a <version> tag
-- deploy_to_ecs.sh
+- /usr/local/bin/deploy_to_ecs.sh
   - deploys new containers to ECS/Fargate
-- slackpost.sh
+- /usr/local/bin/slackpost.sh
   - Handles slack notifications